yyyyyyyyyy12138/PFSelect/README.md

-# LassoKnockoff
+# PFSelect
-`LassoKnockoff` is an R package designed for modeling and analyzing genetic variants using the Lasso method combined with the knockoff filter.
+`PFSelect` is an R package designed for modeling and analyzing genetic variants using the Lasso method combined with the knockoff filter.
 This package enables users to apply the knockoff filter to identify important genetic features (SNPs) associated with specific outcomes, such as Alzheimer's disease.

 ## Installation